Data-Curators-Royce-Institute/2024-02-28-royce/index.md

 displayed if the 'eventbrite' field in the header is not set.
 {% endcomment %}
 {% if page.eventbrite %}
+<h2 id="evenbrite">Registration</h2>
+If you are interested in purchasing tickets for the event please go to the <a href="https://www.eventbrite.co.uk/e/771727416477">Eventbrite Registration</a> page, where you will find more information about tickets, the event structure and some FAQ.
+If you are happy to do so, please purchase tickets for each day below.
 <strong>Some adblockers block the registration window.
 If you do not see the
   registration box below, please check your adblocker settings.</strong>
 <iframe